BP 8110 Personal Network Devices

 2. Approved devices shall comply with PCC networking standards, shall be compatible with PCC network architecture.

 3. Approved devices shall support authentication mechanisms that comply with currently defined policies and procedures for PCC devices.
 Where possible, such devices shall be integrated into the current PCC authentication systems.
-User authentication requirements for NEDs shall not be less strict than currently defined policies and procedures (e.g., complex passwords, password change interval, etc.).
+User authentication requirements for NEDs shall not be less strict than currently defined policies and procedures (e.g., complex passwords, password change interval, multi-factor authentication, etc.).

 4. All remote access to the PCC networks using NEDs shall be authenticated via a strong authentication scheme in accordance with PPC System Configuration policy: Remote Access.